Announcements

 Three Minute Thesis (3MT®) and Graduate Student Showcase

-As part of the 2026 Graduate Student Appreciation Week at the University of Connecticut, The Graduate School invites you to apply for and participate in the Three Minute Thesis (3MT®) and Graduate Student Showcase, an event that celebrates the impact, creativity, and purpose behind graduate students’ work through brief, engaging presentations for a general audience.
-The showcase will take place on Wednesday, April 8, 2026, from 8:30am to 12:30pm at Konover Auditorium in The Dodd Center for Human Rights and is open to degree-seeking graduate students from all UConn campuses.
+As part of the 2026 Graduate Student Appreciation Week at the University of Connecticut and in celebration of the Because of UConn campaign, The Graduate School invites you to apply for and participate in the Three Minute Thesis (3MT®) and Graduate Student Showcase.
+It is an event that celebrates the impact, creativity, and purpose behind graduate students’ work through brief, engaging presentations for a general audience.
+The showcase will take place on Wednesday, April 8, 2026, from 8:00 AM to 1:00 PM at Konover Auditorium in The Dodd Center for Human Rights and is open to degree-seeking graduate students from all UConn campuses.

 Goal of the Event: